 You might remember Nicole Aquillano from when she was our resident artist this summer; she is back as our November LEAP artist!
 Her architectural drawings are etched into stunning blue and white dishware, and she’s made an exclusive line for us featuring some of our favorite Pittsburgh landmarks.

 Her work is available in our store through January 16, 2015, and you can also order custom work online.

 We asked her a few questions her about her creative process:

-SCC: What?s the best pieces of advice you’ve received as a new artist?
+CC: What’s the best pieces of advice you’ve received as a new artist?

-?If you work hard enough at something, it’s bound to happen?
-(Advice I was given by my mentor Dale Huffman, which helped get me where I am today)
+NA: “If you work hard enough at something, it’s bound to happen.”
+This is advice I was given by my mentor Dale Huffman, which helped get me where I am today.